-At minimum, a good poll will ask at least 1,000 people for their opinions.
+At the minimum, a good poll will ask at least 1,000 people for their opinions.
 That’s a big enough sample size that you can make conclusions.
-Third-party independent blind studies and surveys are the best, because they are broad and aren’t intrinsically biased.
+Third-party independent blind studies and surveys are the best because they are broad and aren’t intrinsically biased.

 The final thing you need to do in order to make sure an infographic provides sound advice is to check the date.
 Outdated financial data and statistics don’t really mean anything.
 The average auto loan today looks very different from loans ten years ago.
 Credit score data from 2010 is very different from today, given that 2010 was at the height of the Great Recession.

 In general, unless a major economic event has occurred, like a financing bubble burst or a market turn, you can trust financial data from the past few years.
 However, the more recent, the better.